List of Via Rail rolling stock

 This is a list of past and present rolling stock owned and operated by Via Rail in Canada.
 Via Rail owns 78 locomotives and 619 passenger cars.
 The tables below list that equipment by type and include some information regarding previously owned and operated equipment.
 When Via began operation in 1976–1978 it was with a collection of equipment inherited from Canadian National (CN) and Canadian Pacific (CP).
 Much of this equipment remains in use today.
 Over the years Via has supplemented this initial fleet with new orders and with new acquisitions of secondhand equipment from other operators.

 Locomotives

 Current

 Via operates diesel locomotives exclusively.
 Its fleet of GMD F40PH-2s was recently modernized.
 The newer GE P42DCs are found only on Corridor services.

-Future

-In December 2018, VIA Rail ordered 32 trainsets - each powered by a Charger locomotive - from Siemens for use on the Québec City–Windsor Corridor.
-The first set arrived in October 2021 and will begin service by the end of 2022.
+Siemens SCV-42s were recently added to modernize the corridor fleet.

 Former

 Via inherited a diverse fleet of diesel locomotives from Canadian National and Canadian Pacific.
 It also received three of the experimental UAC TurboTrain gas-turbine trainsets.
 Between 1980–1984 Bombardier delivered 31 LRC ("Light, Rapid, Comfortable") diesel locomotives with matching cars.
 The last of these was retired in 2002.